Hours for the Compost Site (for Monroe Township residents only)

-The Recycling Center and Compost Site are currently open.
-Hours for both are Monday-Friday from 7 a.m. to 2 p.m.
-Please note the recycling containers may be unavailable the week of clean up–April 23-24, 2021.
+The Recycling Center is open for Monroe Township residents only.
+Hours are Monday-Friday from 7 a.m. to 2 p.m.
+Please note: The centers may be closed when there is inclement weather.

 The next monthly recycling event will be held Saturday, June 19th from 8-11a.m.
 Once the containers are full that container will be closed until the container is emptied on a schedule determined by Lycoming County Waste Management.
 If a container is full please do not leave it here for the employees to clean up.
 It is considered illegal dumping.
 Please be sure to social distance and wear a mask when dropping off your recycling.
 Please see the recycling page for further information on types of recycling that are accepted.
 Any questions please call 570-743-7057.

 Please be sure to rinse recycled items as they are deemed unrecyclable if dirty and can contaminate the entire load.